Rigorous coupled-wave analysis: Description

 The method is based on Floquet's theorem that the solutions of periodic differential equations can be expanded with Floquet functions (or sometimes referred as a Bloch wave, especially in the solid-state physics community).
 A device is divided into layers that are each uniform in the z direction.
 A staircase approximation is needed for curved devices with properties such as dielectric permittivity graded along the z-direction.

 Electromagnetic modes in each layer are calculated and analytically propagated through the layers.
 The overall problem is solved by matching boundary conditions at each of the interfaces between the layers using a technique like scattering matrices.
 To solve for the electromagnetic modes, which are decided by the wave vector of the incident plane wave, in periodic dielectric medium, Maxwell's equations (in partial differential form) as well as the boundary conditions are expanded by the Floquet functions in Fourier space.
-This technique transforms the partial differential equation into a matrix valued ordinary differential equation as a function of height over the periodic media.
+This technique transforms the partial differential equation into a matrix-valued ordinary differential equation as a function of height over the periodic media.
 The finite representation of these Floquet functions in Fourier space renders the matrices finite, thus allowing the method to be feasibly solved by computers.

 Fourier factorization

 Being a Fourier-space method it suffers several drawbacks.
 Gibbs phenomenon is particularly severe for devices with high dielectric contrast.
 Truncating the number of spatial harmonics can also slow convergence and techniques like fast Fourier factorization (FFF) should be used.
 FFF is straightforward to implement for 1D gratings, but the community is still working on a straightforward approach for crossed grating devices.
 The difficulty with FFF in crossed grating devices is that the field must be decomposed into parallel and perpendicular components at all of the interfaces.
 This is not a straightforward calculation for arbitrarily shaped devices.

-Finally, because the RCWA method usually requires the convolution of discontinuous functions represented in Fourier space, careful consideration must given to the how these discontinuities are treated in the formulation of Maxwell's equations in Fourier space.
+Finally, because the RCWA method usually requires the convolution of discontinuous functions represented in Fourier space, careful consideration must be given to how these discontinuities are treated in the formulation of Maxwell's equations in Fourier space.
 A key contribution was made by Lifeng Li in understanding the properties of convolving the Fourier transforms of two functions with coincident discontinuities that nevertheless form a continuous function.
 This led to a reformulation of RCWA with a significant improvement in convergence when using truncated Fourier series.

 Boundary conditions

 Boundary conditions must be enforced at the interfaces between all the layers.
 When many layers are used, this becomes too large to solve simultaneously.
 Instead, RCWA borrows from network theory and calculates scattering matrices.
 This allows the boundary conditions to be solved one layer at a time.
 Almost without exception, however, the scattering matrices implemented for RCWA are inefficient and do not follow long standing conventions in terms of how S11, S12, S21, and S22 are defined.
 Other methods exist, like the enhanced transmittance matrices (ETM), R matrices, and H matrices.
 ETM, for example, is considerably faster but less memory efficient.

-RCWA can applied to aperiodic structures with appropriate use of perfectly matched layers.
+RCWA can be applied to aperiodic structures with appropriate use of perfectly matched layers.